CntoDev/cnto-wp-website/README.md

 # CNTO-Website
-A private repo to track progress on the new CNTO website draft
+A private repo to track progress on the new CNTO website.